elisadty/DevOps/README.md

 We put it on an online repo because this way, other team members or servers can pull (directly from the resgistery for servers) and use the same image.

 ### 2-1 What are testcontainers?
-It's a Java library that use Docker containers in automated testing. (ex: postgres)
+It's a Java library that use Docker containers in automated testing.

 ### 2-2 For what purpose do we need to use secured variables ?
+We need to use secured variables to store sensitive data (like our SSH keys, the token, and password) securely in GitHub, without divulgin it in code.

 ### 2-3 Why did we put needs: build-and-test-backend on this job?
 Maybe try without this and you will see!
+We put needs to make sure this job runs only if the backend was built and tested successfully.
+Without it, the job might run even if the build fails, which would break the CI process.

 ### 2-4 For what purpose do we need to push docker images?

-### 3-1 Document your inventory and base commands

-### 3-2 Document your playbook

-### 3-3 Document your docker_container tasks configuration.
+We push Docker images to Docker Hub so they can be downloaded and run on the server using Ansible.